Raneem-Hamid/RPS-Game/README.md

-﻿# Rock 🪨 , Paper :page_facing_up:, Scissors :scissors: Console Game
+﻿# Rock 🪨  Paper :page_facing_up: Scissors :scissors: Console Game

 Welcome to the classic game of Rock, Paper, Scissors, implemented as a console application where you can challenge an AI opponent!